Dear Vix: ‘I would take a bullet for my daughter – but I don’t like her’

 Dear C,

-I also believe that every single person needs to live up to the honour of being considered “family”.
+I believe that every single person needs to live up to the honour of being considered “family”.
 They need to act like it.
-Families can be real, and they can also be chosen – I have close friends who are far more like sisters, and who are there for me like a blood-relative might be.
-I also know of people who have siblings they’ve become estranged from, or who they have nothing at all in common with.
+Families can be real, and they can also be chosen.
 In my view, the real meaning of the word “family” is the way you act with another person; the love and consideration you show someone – it is not just down to your DNA.
-So, I want you to take some comfort in the fact that some of your closest and most loving, reciprocal relationships can be found in those who wouldn’t be classed as “family” – at least, not on paper.
+I also think it’s important to note that in any healthy relationship: romantic or familial, you can love them but not “like” them all of the time.

+Now, your daughter has had problems with addiction, which is an illness – I strongly believe we should all have compassion for those who suffer with it, and don’t believe addiction is ever someone’s “fault”.
+However, how someone chooses to behave after breaking free from the cycle of dependency – and how they treat others – is something they must take responsibility for.

+It’s clear that over the past few years, both you and your daughter have been through an extremely tough time.
+She was an addict, you helped her while she was getting clean – along the way, things got said that have left deep wounds.
+Perhaps part of her reactions towards you now are born of guilt and regret; they could even stem from self-blame.
+The choice I believe you have now is whether you feel able to own your part (in any argument we all have to recognise our part), to talk it through and then to let it go.

-Now, my general advice to people who are struggling with a difficult person who makes them feel anxious, hurt, worried or bad about themselves, would be the same whether they are related to them or not: don’t be afraid to set a boundary.
-Sometimes a person isn’t necessarily “a toxic person”, but they can be toxic for us.
+My usual advice to people struggling with a difficult person who makes them feel anxious, hurt, worried or bad about themselves, would be the same whether they are related to them or not: don’t be afraid to set a boundary.
+Sometimes a person isn’t necessarily “a toxic person” per se, but they can be toxic for us.
 And it’s perfectly OK in these situations to practise good self-care and to protect yourself from that.

 In practice, this might look like: limiting the time you spend together on special occasions such as birthdays or holidays, and having a phrase you rehearse and use if and when an argument starts (either in person or on the phone), such as: “I don’t feel safe discussing this with you right now, I’m going to leave this conversation.”
 You also don’t, actually, even need to explain your reasoning to anyone – inside or outside of the family.
 But, and here is a note of caution: you do need to do it for the right reasons.